juditacs/juditacs.github.io/_posts/2015-11-26-wordcount.md

     user    0m5.477s
     sys     0m0.220s

-Ok, that was unexpected.
+OK, that was unexpected.
 Python's supposed to much slower than C++, right?
 Before we dwell into the details, let's see the output.

 ## The output